transentis/bptk_py/docs/usage/quickstart.rst

 * `Step-by-step introduction to System Dynamics <https://www.transentis.com/step-by-step-tutorials/introduction-to-system-dynamics/>`_ using the simple project management model.
 * Introduction to the `Bass Diffusion Model <https://www.transentis.com/causal-loop-diagramming/>`_.

-Here is an overview of the documents contained in this tutorial:
+Here is an overview of the documents contained in the tutorial:

 * *Writing Computational Essays Using Simulation Models.* Introduction to using simulation models built with ®Stella in Jupyter Notebooks using the BPTK_PY framework.
 * *A Simple Python Library for System Dynamics.* Introduction to using the BPTK_PY framework to built SD models directly in Juptyer Notebooks.